-At Stage 4, students study two languages, at least one of which must be at Level D. The language modules at Stage 4 are taught on the basis that students have reached a high (Level C) or very high level (Level D) of competence during their year abroad.
+At Stage 4, students study two languages, at least one of which must be at Level D. Students are permitted to drop a second post A-level language or a language started at ab initio at Stage 1 with the DPD's agreement The language modules at Stage 4 are taught on the basis that students have reached a high (Level C) or very high level (Level D) of competence during their year abroad.
 The emphasis now is on sophisticated use of language in all skills (A1, 2 & 4, C1-5) as well as the cognitive abilities of analysis and structured argumentation (B2-3).
 Students also continue with their study of translation and interpreting theory and practice with an increased emphasis on professional issues (A6, A&, B4, C3).
 A wide range of more specialised options in film, history, linguistics, literature, and media, and takes the cognitive skills to a much higher level of development, including greater emphasis upon independent analytical skills, use of appropriate methodologies and problem-solving skills (B1-4, D1-3, 6-7).
 Students writing a dissertation as well as those preparing an extended essay will develop their knowledge and understanding as well as their subject-specific, cognitive and transferable skills over a broad range of outcomes (A2, 3, & 5, C1 & 4, B1-5, D1, 3, 6 & 7).